lock14/GammaUsingJavaStreams/README.md

 mapping of the Gamma Join Architecture, but I did manage to come extremely close while strictly adhering to the Java Streams APIs and paradigms.

-This Project requires MDELite as dependency. [link](https://www.cs.utexas.edu/users/schwartz/MDELite/index.html) Just click the 'bin and documentation link' and add the included jar to the Java Build Path and you should be good to go.
+This Project requires MDELite as dependency [[link]] (https://www.cs.utexas.edu/users/schwartz/MDELite/index.html).
+Just click the 'bin and documentation link' and add the included jar to the Java Build Path and you should be good to go.